Your Cart

 I have been playing guitar for over 30 years and at that time I have written songs and created my guitar solos.
 I also learned hundreds of guitar solos from my favorite guitar players.
 And I can honestly tell you, that it’s a lot of work.
 When you play guitar solos, you need to know what you’re doing, or else moving around the fretboard will not sound good.

-That is why I authored and self-published my book Lead Guitar Wizardry (both volumes 1 and 2) to help out in this area.
+That is why I authored and self-published my book Lead Guitar Wizardry Volume 2 (both volumes 1 and 2) to help out in this area.
 This method of study will show you exactly what it is you need to know to create guitar solos of your own, how to play other people’s guitar solos, and how to sound great wherever you choose to play along the guitar fretboard.

 Lead Guitar Wizardry Volume 2 Paperback.
 Dwayne Jenkins

-Lead Guitar Wizardry will provide an essential on your journey to becoming a great lead guitarist.
+Lead Guitar Wizardry Volume 2 will provide an essential on your journey to becoming a great lead guitarist.
 It will show you the secret formulas, scale patterns, and techniques used by professional lead guitar wizards to create jaw-dropping solos that capture the listener with magic.

-Combine the study of this training manual with a regular daily practice routine and you will begin to develop skills you once thought were beyond your ability.
+Combine the study of this training manual with a regular daily practice routine, and you will begin to develop skills you once thought were beyond your ability.
 Before you know it, you will be casting your brand of guitar magic that will leave those listening in amazement.

 Daily study and practice